 Need a good reason to take a hike?
-Here are five
+Here are four

 "Take a hike" may not usually be intended as a kind suggestion, but you're certainly free to take it as one and use it as an opportunity to hit the trails and take advantage of all of the good you can get from a hike.

 Not sure where to go?
 Visit your nearest forest preserve.
 We've got miles and miles of hiking trails criss-crossing the county.
-Here are five reasons to make time for a hike.
+Here are some reasons to make time for a hike.

 It's good for your physical health